Let’s Go FOGO – Food waste feeds Australian soils

 Most of Australia’s food and garden waste ends up in landfill where it contributes to greenhouse gas emissions.
 Instead, it could be turned into nutrient rich fertiliser by composting.

-We recover resources from products like washing machines, so why can’t we recover valuable resources from food and organic waste to improve the health of our soil?
+We recover resources from products like mobile phones and computers, so why can’t we recover valuable resources from food and organic waste to improve the health of our soil?

 The circular economy model designs waste out of the system by using less finite resources and more renewable energy sources.
 It’s based on three principles: